Permitting Frequently Asked Questions

 information to the District.

-Must I pay the
+Must I pay the application fee online?

-You can choose to pay the fee online or you can choose to pay later.
+No. You can choose to pay the fee online or you can choose to pay later.

 If you choose Pay Later, the system will generate a Payment Memo,